odaridavid/Clean-MVVM-ArchComponents/README.md

 The domain layer contains domain model classes which represent the data we will be handling across presentation and data layer.
-The domain model data classes are used as a proxy communicating from the data layer to the presentation and vice versa this makes refactoring easy as their is separation of concerns allowing you to focus on a particular layer in isolation.

-The domain module also exposes a `ResultWrapper` class which utilises the **State Pattern**.This pattern makes it easier propagating changes to data state across layers and proves useful especially with coroutines which unlike RxJava do not contain an `onError()` method to emit errors.
-Once a coroutine throws an exception the Result Wrapper will wrap the Excpetion and propagate necessary changes.
+Use cases are also provided in the domain layer and orchestrate the flow of data from the data layer onto the presentation layer and a split into modular pieces serving one particular purpose.

 #### Data